How does the ESTA identify security risks?

 • If you have ever or are currently seeking employment without the proper visa, whether you have ever overstayed your visa

-• If, since 1st March 2011, you have travelled to a list of countries currently considered to present a risk, including Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria or Yemen.
+• If, since 1st March 2011, you have travelled to a list of countries currently considered to present a risk, including Cuba, Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria or Yemen.

 If an applicant answers yes to any of these questions, their application will most likely be refused.